-- Installation of three (3) variable speed pumps with a capacity of 2700 gpm (170 liters per second) provided by the U.S. Section of the IBWC. - Acquisition and installation of control panels for operation of the three (3) pumps. - Hiring of personnel to continuously attend to the operation of PB-CILA. - Installation of steel gratings in the pump intake and of two (2) settling basins inside the Tijuana River. - Construction of a temporary dam in the channel of the Tijuana River adjacent to the construction site to capture small bypass flows. - 6.
-Water Quality Monitoring: Mexico's National Water Commission (CONAGUA) established monitoring sites on the Tijuana River and the Alamar River as part of its national water quality monitoring network and is currently monitoring these sites.
-In the United States, the USIBWC developed a water quality monitoring program for the Tijuana River as well as sampling any transboundary flows at each of the canyon collectors.
+- 6. Water Quality Monitoring: CONAGUA established monitoring sites on the Tijuana River and the Alamar River as part of its national water quality monitoring network and is currently monitoring these sites.
+In the United States, the IBWC developed a water quality monitoring program for the Tijuana River as well as sampling any transboundary flows at each of the canyon collectors.
 This program is still being developed as stakeholder input is still in process. - 7.
-Binational Field Inspections: IBWC has made joint tours of the Tijuana River channel and tributary streams in order to detect and act on potential transboundary wastewater spills.
-Eventually, institutions from both countries will participate in these tours, such as CESPT, SPA-BC, U.S. Customs and Border Protection, USEPA, CONAGUA, etc. The next IBWC inspection is set for April 24, 2018
+Binational Field Inspections: IBWC has made joint tours of the Tijuana River channel and tributary streams to detect and act on potential transboundary wastewater spills.
+The next IBWC inspection is set for late May 2018